Handler

 Realtime APIs respond to requests in real-time and autoscale based on in-flight request volumes.
 They can be used for realtime inference or data processing workloads.

-If you plan on deploying ML models and run realtime inferences, check out the Models page.
+If you plan on deploying ML models and run realtime inferences, check out the page.
 Cortex provides out-of-the-box support for a variety of frameworks such as: PyTorch, ONNX, scikit-learn, XGBoost, TensorFlow, etc.

 Cortex makes all files in the project directory (i.e. the directory which contains cortex.yaml